hornpondbrook/image.intensity.service/README.md

 Navigate to `http://localhost:5000` in your web browser.
 The interface allows you to:
 -   Choose a PNG or JPEG file from your local machine using the "Choose image file" input.
 -   See a preview of the selected image.
--   Click "Analyze" to upload the image and view the calculated intensity results.
+-   Click "Analyze" to upload the image and view the calculated intensity results, which include file size and processing time.
 -   Click "Clear" to reset the form and results.
 -   Receive immediate feedback for invalid file types or other client-side issues.